 Making sense of glia

-Our research centres on glial cells.
-Glia are the most abundant cells in the brain.
+Our research centres on glial cells, the most abundant cells in the brain.
 They provide neurones with a stable environment in which to function and have critical roles in all brain diseases.
-Any strategy which aims to promote brain repair will involve glia and will need an understanding of their neuroprotective and neurodestructive functions (Verkhratsky & Butt, 2007.
+Any strategy which aims to promote brain repair will involve glia and require an understanding of their neuroprotective and neurodestructive functions (Verkhratsky & Butt, 2007.
 Glial Neurobiology: A Textbook, Wiley, Chichester).

 Glia - more than glue